Jason-Merrone/IDEA-Survey-Qualitative-Analysis-Tool/documentation/User Manual/Installation Guide.md

 pip3 install -r requirements.txt
 ```

 From the AI server directory (`code/ai-server`), navigate to `/train/loras`.

+Due to large file size, you will need to download the compressed Lora files from [Box](https://usu.box.com/s/lkhwa4i88vzo97z94eiahzrned3xg5q3) and place the downloaded file in `code/ai-server/train/loras`.

-In this directory, run the following command to uncompress the AI model training files:
+In this directory (`code/ai-server/train/loras`), run the following command to uncompress the AI model training files:
 ```bash
 tar -xzf loras.tar.gz
 ```